FrancescoSaverioZuppichini/Flue/README.md

 import {flueVue } from 'flue-vue'

 Vue.use(flueVue)
+{
 // inside a vue component
 this.$store
+this.$store.actions.something() // call an actions from a store this.$store.state // access the global shared state
+}
 ```

 Then *$store* will be available to all components, just remember to feed the *SuperStore* with each *Store* as it is explained below.